Variational Autoencoding of Dental Point Clouds: Variational Point Cloud Inference

-where $q(\z|\x)$ is an approximation to the posterior $p(\z|\x)$.
-Most current point cloud models replace the likelihood with a distance metric here, making the models closer to a regularized autoencoder.
-Our novel method for probabilistic evaluation for 3D reconstruction networks avoids the computationally expensive Chamfer distance, Eq.~\ref{eq:chamfer}.
-In supplementary Fig.~\ref{fig:appendix_chamf_vs_euclidean}, we demonstrate that our projections can effectively replace Chamfer distances.
-The two metrics closely align, with Euclidean distances acting as an upper bound that tightens with improved reconstruction precision.
-Other permutation invariant networks lack this one-to-one connection between input and output, making such evaluation impossible.
-Instead, they rely on Chamfer distances \eqref{eq:chamfer} \citep{yang_foldingnet_2018, groueix_atlasnet_2018, kim_setvae_2021}, but no suitable normalization constant can be derived for probabilistic distributions using Chamfer distances.
-Consequently, probabilistic evaluation using Chamfer distances is impossible.\looseness=-1
+Our novel method for probabilistic evaluation for 3D reconstruction networks avoids the computationally expensive Chamfer distance \eqref{eq:chamfer}.
+In supplementary Fig.~\ref{fig:appendix_chamf_vs_euclidean}, we empirically demonstrate that our projections can effectively replace Chamfer distances.
+We observe that the two metrics closely align, with Euclidean distances acting as an upper bound that tightens with improved reconstruction precision.

 During the evaluation of the Elbo loss, we use a multivariate student-t distribution with isotropic variance and three degrees of freedom as the reconstruction term.
-This choice helps to decrease emphasis on outliers and instead focus more on the majority of the data points. $p(x | \mathbf{z}, \mathbf{g}) = \text{Student-t}(x | f(\mathbf{z}, \mathbf{g}), \sigma^2(\mathbf{z}, \mathbf{g})\mat{I}, \nu)$, where $f: \Z \times \R^2 \rightarrow \R^3$ and $\sigma^2: \Z \times \R^2 \rightarrow \R_+$ are neural networks.
+This choice helps to decrease emphasis on outliers and instead focus more on the majority of the data points \citep{takahashi_student-t_2018}. $p(\x | \mathbf{z}, \mathbf{g}) = \text{Student-t}(\x | f(\mathbf{z}, \mathbf{g}), \sigma^2(\mathbf{z}, \mathbf{g})\mat{I}, \nu)$, where $f: \Z \times \R^2 \rightarrow \R^3$ and $\sigma^2: \Z \times \R^2 \rightarrow \R_+$ are neural networks.
 No major changes were made to the generative process.
-We let $p(\z)$ be a normalizing flow prior over the parameters describing the \emph{shape} of an object \cite{kingma_improving_2017}.
+We let a normalizing flow model the prior, $p(\z)$, which describes the \emph{shape} of an object \citep{kingma_improving_2017}.
+Note that this is trained subsequently and no downscaling of the Kullback-leibler divergence term occurs.
 When the input, $\X$, and the projections, $\G$, share topology, the bias allows for uniform sampling in the planar patch $[-1, 1]^2$.
 As in FoldingNet, this grid is subsequently deformed according to $\z$.
 New samples can thus be generated by first sampling $\z$ and then mapping the uniformly sampled grid points through $f$ and $\sigma$, This also enables straightforward mesh generation as deformations are smooth - points projected closely to each other correspond to points close in output space.
 Consequently, we can generate meshes by simply defining the facets in the 2D planar space. \looseness=-1